-6 Evaluation
+6 EVALUATION

 We evaluate the accuracy and efficiency of PowerPlay's online load tracking algorithm in our home deployment.
-We first measure the computational overhead of load tracking to quantify PowerPlay's efficiency, which enables it to either track loads on low-power embedded platforms or scale to thousands of loads (across many homes) on server platforms.
-We then evaluate PowerPlay's accuracy by quantifying the tracking error factor δ for various loads.
-In both cases, since there is no prior work on load tracking, we compare PowerPlay to a complete disaggregation algorithm (based on FH-MMs) modified for online operation.
-In this case, we use the same approach as Kolter and Johnson [18] to evaluate their Reference Energy Disaggregation Dataset (REDD), which is similar to the technique by Kim et al. [16].
+We first measure the computational overhead of load tracking to quantify Power-Play's efficiency, which enables it to either track loads on low-power embedded platforms or scale to thousands of loads (across many homes) on server platforms.
+We then evaluate PowerPlay's accuracy by quantifying the tracking error factor $\delta$ for various loads.
+In both cases, since there is no prior work on load tracking, we compare PowerPlay to a complete disaggregation algorithm (based on FHMMs) modified for online operation.
+In this case, we use the same approach as Kolter and Johnson (2011) to evaluate their Reference Energy Disaggregation Dataset (REDD), which is similar to the technique by Kim et al. (2011).

-Since PowerPlay relies on load models computed offline, we manually model a representative set of loads in our deployment home that collectively cover each feature type.
+Since PowerPlay relies on load models computed offline, we manually model the representative set of tracked loads in our deployment home that collectively cover each feature type.
 The set includes a toaster oven (steps, decays), a refrigerator and freezer (steps, spikes, cycles), a heat recovery ventilator or HRV (stable oscillations), and a dryer (bounded oscillations, cycles, steps, decays).
-PowerPlay then tracks these loads in real time using per-second power data for the entire home, which operates 92 distinct loads.
+PowerPlay then tracks these loads in real time using per-second power data for the entire home (operating nearly 100 distinct loads).